badjr13/laydown/README.md

                      This can be used to edit or delete existing entries.
                      Will use VI by default if no editor is provided.

+undo                 Remove last item added to your Standup.

 help, --help         Display this message
 ```